ankitbanerjee0821/My-project/README.md

 # My-project
-This is a simplec calculator project
+This is a simple calculator project
 Using java